dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

  ADD_GOLD_TO_PLAYER
   Allows to add some off-map gold as a reward to a player.
   Example: ADD_GOLD_TO_PLAYER(PLAYER0,5000)
+ BONUS_LEVEL_TIME
+  Sets time to be displayed on "bonus timer" - on-screen time field, used mostly for bonus levels.
+  Like in original DK, this command accepts one parameter
+  - number of game turns to start the countdown from.
+  But now this command can be used to show bonus timer in any level.
+Setting game turns to 0 will hide the timer.
+  Example: BONUS_LEVEL_TIME(12000)
  DISPLAY_OBJECTIVE
   The 2nd parameter can now have the following values:
   - 'PLAYERx' - zoom to player's dungeon heart